clach04/xerox/README.rst

 Xerox: Copy + Paste for Python
 ==============================

+Upstream slow to to respond to PRs.
+Also consider https://github.com/asweigart/pyperclip where there is a PR for Wayland support.

 *Xerox* is a copy + paste module for python.
 It's aim is simple: to be as incredibly simple as possible.

 Supported platforms are currently OS X, X11 (Linux, BSD, etc.), and Windows.